pmarches/monitorPowerToMQTT/README.md

         edbc  MPPT output (CentiWatt)
         edef  Always seen 12.
 Maybe the 12v settings? ec3e  probably true/false.
 Seen 1.
 (Not charger enabled flag, not load output)

+    /masterbus/0x31297/
+        0x00  DC Shunt Percent charge
+        0x01  DC Shunt voltage
+        0x02  DC Shunt Amps flow
+        0x03  DC Shunt Consumed amps

+    /masterbus/0x2F412/
+        0x0B  Inverter 120v amp flow
+        0x14  Inverter state

 Issue
 ---
 When Wifi connection is lost, it somehow affects the BLE scanning.
 If we try to re-start the scanning before the Wifi is connected, the wifi is unable to connect.
 Maybe send all events back to the main app for handling?
 Implement a FMS?
 Turns, out Wifi and BLE timeshare the same RF system.
 So either BLE is receiving, or Wifi is TXing.
 Possible solutions:
 1- Tune the co-existance parameters.
+Ensure the BLE scanning gets restarted on a regular basis?
+2- Use the veDirect HEX protocol with the serial multiplexer.
+Am worried about galvanic isolation.
+Also I got noise problems, as shown with failing checksums.
-2- Disable Software Wifi/BLE coexistance and implement hardware control.
+3- Disable Software Wifi/BLE coexistance and implement hardware control.
 We would listen on BLE for a while, accumulate results, switch to Wifi (using GPIO pins?) send results.
-3- Use the veDirect HEX protocol with the serial multiplexer.
+  `